statechannels/exit-format/README.md

 We present a general standard for such a format, along with coders written in Typescript, which will aid L2 interoperability and support arbitrary tokens.

+Description

-The idea behind this library is to standardise the data structures used in exiting a layer 2 system: whether that is a [Connext](https://connext.network/) state channel or a rollup such as [Arbitrum](https://offchainlabs.com/) or [Optimism](https://optimism.io/).
+The idea behind this library is to standardise the data structures used in exiting a layer 2 system: whether that is a [Celer](https://www.celer.network/), [Connext](https://connext.network/), or [Nitro](https://statechannels.org/) state channel or a rollup such as [Arbitrum](https://offchainlabs.com/) or [Optimism](https://optimism.io/).
 An exit format allows one to specify how assets locked up and redistributed in an L2 should be paid out in L1.
-Our hope is that as many layer 2 projects as possible can contribute to this repo and consider adopting the format in their system.
-If that happens, it should enable greater interoperability between these layer 2s, which otherwise are a little bit silo-ed.
+Standard utilities, built against a standard format, can undergo a higher concentration of scrutiny from the community and auditors — a major benefit.

+We hope to receive feedback from as many layer 2 projects as possible, to help towards writing a standards track EIP.
+Adoption of this standard improves interoperability between L2s, and enables the sharing of L2 entrance & exit utilities, such as exit meta transactions.

 We have concentrated so far on a format that works for [Nitro state channels](https://medium.com/magmo/nitro-protocol-c49b50f59df7).
-While working on the hack we realised that the new format actually enables us to [streamline our virtual channel construction](https://www.notion.so/statechannels/Streamlining-Virtual-Channels-8a8650ba849d4221b7e93c125a794ecf): leading to much greater simplicity and lowering the gas costs for channel disputes.
-The nitro specific code can be found in `/nitro-src` and is not currently exported from the npm package.
+The new format enables us to streamline our virtual channel construction, simplifying the protocol while lowering the gas costs for channel disputes.
+Find out more at [https://www.notion.so/statechannels/Streamlining-Virtual-Channels-8a8650ba849d4221b7e93c125a794ecf](https://www.notion.so/statechannels/Streamlining-Virtual-Channels-8a8650ba849d4221b7e93c125a794ecf)

+The standard is extensible enough to support future token standards and even to describe cross-chain assets.

 As another bonus, we have also built the beginnings of a zero-knowledge proof mechanism, which will allow Nitro state channels to scale even farther beyond their current limit and bring gas costs down even further.
-This work-in-progress currently takes the form of some [Cairo](https://www.cairo-lang.org/) code in the `/cairo` directory, and is alo not currently exported from the npm package.
-There's another readme in that folder that explains more.
+This work-in-progress currently takes the form of some [Cairo](https://www.cairo-lang.org/) code that we successfully submitted to the Starkware [shared prover](https://www.cairo-lang.org/docs/sharp.html).

+### How It's Made

+The main content is the definition of an exit format, with some exit-transformations implemented in Typescript, Solidity & Cairo.
+One notable transformation, `claim`, streamlines Nitro's virtual channel protocol.

+This repo has two dependencies: `ethers-js` for BigNumber types and ABI encoding and `openzeppelin/contracts` for token interfaces.
+We used `hardhat` for our development environment.
+The zk work uses the `cairo` language.

 **How to install this package**
 ```shell